-An adult at risk is any adult aged 18 years and older who:

-- Has needs for care and support (whether or not the local authority is meeting any of those needs); and - Is experiencing, or at risk of, abuse or neglect; and - As a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of abuse or neglect
+An adult at risk is any adult aged 18 years and older who: - Has needs for care and support (whether or not the local authority is meeting any of those needs); and - Is experiencing, or at risk of, abuse or neglect; and - As a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of abuse or neglect

-SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY (20F2)

-Roles and responsibilities

-All colleagues and volunteers should ensure that they read this safeguarding policy and procedures document, and understand the standards required of them and their responsibilities to ensure the safety and wellbeing of children and adults at risk; and take appropriate steps (including those set out in this document) to ensure that suspicions and allegations of abuse are taken seriously and reported immediately and appropriately.
+Safeguarding Children and Adults at Risk Policy Safeguarding Children and Adults at Risk Policy Commitments Poor Practice, Low-Level Concerns and Abuse Responding to Allegations or Suspicions of Abuse Case Management of Safeguarding Concerns Safeguarding Fundamentals Appendices SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY (2 OF 2) Roles and responsibilities All colleagues and volunteers should ensure that they read this safeguarding policy and procedures document, and understand the standards required of them and their responsibilities to ensure the safety and wellbeing of children and adults at risk; and take appropriate steps (including those set out in this document) to ensure that suspicions and allegations of abuse are taken seriously and reported immediately and appropriately.
 Collette Roche, as Chief Operating Officer, has been appointed to act on behalf of the board as the Senior Safeguarding Lead.
 The role is to support Manchester United and the Safeguarding Team to deliver effective safeguarding provision across Manchester United but also to provide an important mechanism for critically evaluating the information presented to them, and, where necessary, challenging and checking it out.
 Joanna Madyarchyk as Head of Safeguarding is responsible for the overall implementation of the safeguarding, case management and safer recruitment across Manchester United.
 The Safeguarding Team and Designated Safeguarding Officers are responsible for the day to day implementation of safeguarding and safer recruitment.
 Manchester United is committed to reviewing and evaluating our policies, procedures and best practice guidelines on a regular basis including to ensure compliance with our legal and regulatory obligations, Affiliated Football Safeguarding Requirements, Section S of the Premier League's Handbook and the principles contained in the Government's 'Working together to safeguard children 2018' guidance, for areas engaged with Education we will adopt the guidance of Keeping Children Safe in Education 2018, and advocate the 6 guiding principles of safeguarding adults from the Care Act 2014 (sections 42 - 46) and the Care Act Guidance of 2016 of protection, prevention, partnership, proportionality, empowerment and accountability.

-Manchester United will ensure that our processes and systems focus on the wellbeing and safety of children and adults at risk; this includes (but is not limited to):

-- Operational Guidelines setting out operational guidelines and expectations of Manchester United and any partner organisation, or Partnership Check and Challenge tool. - Activity guidelines setting out the expectations for individuals when working / volunteering in a project (this is important as each project will be unique and could differ from area to area; age to age). - Risk Assessments identifying and minimalizing risk; setting supervision levels.
+Manchester United will ensure that our processes and systems focus on the wellbeing and safety of children and adults at risk; this includes (but is not limited to): - Operational Guidelines setting out operational guidelines and expectations of Manchester United and any partner organisation, or Partnership Check and Challenge tool. - Activity guidelines setting out the expectations for individuals when working / volunteering in a project (this is important as each project will be unique and could differ from area to area; age to age). - Risk Assessments identifying and minimalizing risk; setting supervision levels.

+Safeguarding Children and Adults at Risk Policy

+Safeguarding Children and Adults at Risk Policy

+Commitments

+Poor Practice, Low-Level Concerns and Abuse

+Responding to Allegations or Suspicions of Abuse

+Case Management of Safeguarding Concerns

+Safeguarding Fundamentals

+Appendices

 COMMITMENTS

 As a Club we understand the importance of protecting children and adults at risk.
 We recognise that having the correct procedures and policies in place will allow us to continue protecting children and adults at risk.
 Through progressive training and regular consultation with parents, carers and vulnerable groups, we are committed to embedding safeguarding in our business and have made 'safeguarding' a number one priority.

-Richard Arnold - Group Managing Director, Manchester United Football Club Limited
+Richard Arnold - CEO, Manchester United Football Club Limited